mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 The :term:`CCPP` *prebuild* script ``ccpp-framework/scripts/ccpp_prebuild.py`` is the central piece of code that connects the host model with the :term:`CCPP Physics` schemes (see :numref:`%s <ccpp_static_build>`).
 This script must be run before compiling the CCPP Physics library and the host model cap.
 This may be done manually or as part of a host model build-time script.
-Both the UFS and SCM have incorporated the calls to ``ccpp_prebuild.py`` in their build systems.
+Both the :term:`UFS` and :term:`SCM` have incorporated the calls to ``ccpp_prebuild.py`` in their build systems.

 The CCPP *prebuild* script automates several tasks based on the information collected from the metadata on the host model side and from the individual physics schemes (``.meta`` files; see :numref:`Figure %s <ccpp_prebuild>`):

  * Compiles a list of variables provided by the host model.

- * Compiles a list of variables required to run all schemes in the :term:`CCPP Physics` pool.
+ * Compiles a list of variables required to run all schemes in the CCPP Physics pool.

  * Matches these variables by their ``standard_name``, checks for missing variables and mismatches of their attributes (e.g., units, rank, type, kind).
 Performs automatic unit conversions if a mismatch of units